-Uncertainty around implementation of CP7 and modernisation programmes, industrial relations, financial pressures and managing ageing infrastructure impact on ORR's credibility as a health and safety regulator.

-We have worked with dutyholders, seeking sustained compliance with health and safety responsibilities (delivering our proactive inspection work, providing feedback in end of year reports and appropriate use of enforcement).
+managing ageing infrastructure impact on ORR's credibility as a health and safety regulator.
+We have worked with dutyholders, seeking sustained compliance programmes, industrial relations, financial pressures and with health and safety responsibilities (delivering our proactive inspection work, providing feedback in end of year reports and appropriate use of enforcement).